pimcore/customer-data-framework/doc/19_SSO_Flows.md

        provided in the OAuth profile).
     4) When the form is submitted and valid, the submission is handled by the same registration action as the one rendering the form.
-        1) If the form is valid, the customer object created before is saved.
+        1) If the form is valid, the customer object created before will be saved.
-        2) If a token was found, the `OAuthRegistrationHandler` will delegate connecting the OAuth profile to the user object.
+        2) If a token was found, the `OAuthRegistrationHandler` will delegate connecting the OAuth profile to the customer object.
-           In this process the registration handler uses the `AccountConnector` to apply profile data (e.g. birthday) to the customer object and to create a `SsoIdentity` containing all the needed data to re-identify the user on subsequent logins.
-After this step the customer is created and has the OAuth profile data and the `SsoIdentity` linked to the account.
+           In this process the registration handler uses the `AccountConnector` to apply profile data (e.g. birthday) to the user object and to create a `SsoIdentity` containing all the needed data to re-identify the user on subsequent logins.
+After this step the customer object is created and has the OAuth profile data and the `SsoIdentity` linked to the account.
-    5) As last step, the customer will be logged in by creating a security token and saving it on symfony's token storage.
+    5) As last step, the user will be logged in by creating a security token and saving it on symfony's token storage.
 After that he will be redirected to the final URL `/secure` in our case.
-This step is optional and heavily depends on your use case you could also flag the user as newly registered and send him an confirmation email to activate the account.
+This step is optional and heavily depends on your use case.
+You could also flag the user as newly registered and send him an confirmation email to activate the account.

-##### Connect Flow
+## Connect Flow

 When a logged in user wants to connect its account to an additional OAuth provider, the connect flow looks like the following: